Life of Pi (film): Box office

 Life of Pi grossed US$124,772,844 in North America, and US$484,029,542 in other countries, for a worldwide total of US$609,006,177.
 During its opening on the extended Thanksgiving weekend, the film debuted in 2,902 theaters throughout the United States and Canada and grossed US$30,573,101.
-On the Chinese mainland, from November 22 to December 24, the film topped the box office for three weeks, and grossed over US$91 million.
+In mainland China, from November 22 to December 24, the film topped the box office for three weeks, and grossed over US$91 million.
 As of 24 January 2013, it had also topped the box office for three weeks in Australia and Chile, and four weeks in Mexico and Peru.
 The film became the highest-grossing Hollywood film of the year in India, and was the tenth highest-grossing Hollywood release in the country.
 Life of Pi has earned HK$45,058,653 (US$5.8 million) at the Hong Kong box office, making it the highest grossing Ang Lee film in Hong Kong.
 In the United Kingdom and Ireland, it grossed by February 2013.
 At the annual 2012 UK and Ireland box office, it was the year's eighth highest-grossing film, third highest-grossing 3D film, highest-grossing adventure film, and highest-grossing PG-rated film.